What to do if you find wild animal in need

 - If the “X” remains undisturbed for 24 hours, contact a wildlife rehabilitator near you.

 Keep all pets out of the area, as they will surely find and kill the young rabbits.
 Also, try not to touch the babies, as mother rabbits are very sensitive to foreign smells and may abandon their young.
-A rabbit who is four inches long with open eyes and erect ears is independent from his mother and able to fend for himself.
+A rabbit who is four inches long with open eyes and erect ears is independent of his mother and able to fend for himself.

 If tree work was recently done and the nest or baby fell down as a result, give the mother squirrel a chance to reclaim her young.